exposit/katamoiran/_posts/2016-11-26-slay-with-me-ap.md

 I have always been the kind of GM who believes my job is to forge the heroes by putting them through hell; light shines brightest in the dark and there is no awesome big damn heroes moment without a lot of blood and defeat first.
 The mechanics of S\w/M don't care about any of that stuff; but they get out of the way of it.
 You don't *have* to include suffering but you can with impunity -- there's no rules saying you can or can't, only that the monster has to try to kill you and you have to try to move towards the lover and/or the goal.

 I feel like I still pulled my punches too much.
-The next time I do this I will try to be more daring and vulnerable and explicit and less trite and soft (or maybe I won't, maybe I like it this way, I haven't decided).
-And I want to try again.
+The next time I do this I will try to be more daring and vulnerable and explicit and edgy.
+Less trite and safe and soft and out of focus.
+Or maybe I won't, maybe I like it this way, I haven't decided yet.
+But I do want to try again.

 What you see in a block of text by "I" (the director or gm) or "you" (the author or player) is literally what I thought up while I was wearing that hat *at that moment*.
 If something bad happens or a wrinkle is introduced or a fact is mentioned, it is mentioned as I thought of it.
 With the exception of a few fixed typos and a couple of word changes, everything is as I first jotted it down.